seL4/docs/Hardware/VMware.md

 After you have a VM, we want to add a serial port so we can see the stuff we print out.
-Go machine configuration -&gt; Add device -&gt;
+Go machine configuration -> Add device -> Serial port.
-Serial port.

 Make sure this is the only serial port, and it is serial port 0.
 If you